leynos/crate-tools/docs/usage-guide.md

 ### `publish`

 `publish` is scaffolded in the same fashion.
-It acknowledges the workspace and returns successfully.
+It acknowledges the workspace, reports the configured `strip_patches` strategy, and returns successfully.
 Publication planning and execution will arrive in later phases of the roadmap.

 ```bash
 python -m lading.cli --workspace-root /workspace/path publish